GRANTS TO IMPROVE OUTREACH AND ENROLLMENT

 (D) A Federal health safety net organization.

-(E) A national, State, local, or community-based public or nonprofit private organization, including organizations that use community health workers or community-based doula programs.
+(E) A national, State, local, or community-based public or nonprofit private organization, including organizations that use community health workers, community-based doula programs, or parent mentors

 (F) A faith-based organization or consortia, to the extent that a grant awarded to such an entity is consistent with the requirements of section 1955 of the Public Health Service Act (42 U.S.C.
 300x-65) relating to a grant award to nongovernmental entities.